Share this with a buddy!

 Begin turning one side of the phyllo log into itself.
 Continue turning until you have a circular spiral.

-Repeat the steps and transfer the spanakopita swirls to the parchment-lined baking sheet.
-Brush the tops of each swirl with butter and bake for 40 minutes or until golden brown.
+Transfer the spanakopita swirls to a baking sheet, brush with butter, and bake for 40 minutes until golden brown.

 Vegan spanakopita on a plate.